Tacoma Rainiers Game Notes - at Las Vegas

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880 AM

-BLAS IS NOW IN SESSION: RHP Blas Castano will make his fourth start of the season tonight, having worked in a long relief role in three of his six outings this year...Castano ranks sixth in the PCL in ERA (3.22), sixth in opponent batting average (.221) and eighth in WHIP (1.25)...Castano has also kept the ball on the ground this season, ranking fourth in the PCL (min 20.0 IP) in groundball/flyball ratio at 3.09 (per FanGraphs)...he also ranks seventh in opponent batting average on balls in play (BABIP) at .266 (min.
-20.0 IP).

-LOCKLEAR IS LOCKED IN: In his last 15 games, Tyler Locklear has hit .373 (22x59) with eight doubles and a home run, driving in 12 runs...his 21 hits in that time are the third-most in the Pacific Coast League...Locklear has also been getting it done in two-strike counts, hitting .306 (15x49) with two strikes...his 15 hits with two strikes are tied for the third-most in minor league baseball...seven of Locklear's nine doubles have come with two strikes...Locklear's eight extra base hits with two strikes are tied for the most in minor league baseball.
+LOCKLEAR IS LOCKED IN: In his last 16 games, Tyler Locklear has hit .349 (22x63) with eight doubles and a home run, driving in 13 runs...his 22 hits in that time are tied for the third-most in the Pacific Coast League...Locklear has also been getting it done in two-strike counts, hitting .306 (15x49) with two strikes...his 15 hits with two strikes are tied for the fifth-most in minor league baseball...seven of Locklear's 11 doubles have come with two strikes...Locklear's eight extra-base hits with two strikes are tied for the most in minor league baseball.

 REHAB RUNDOWN: RHP Matt Brash was sent to Tacoma to begin a Major League Rehab assignment on April 13...Brash missed the entire 2024 season as he recovered from Tommy John surgery...he was placed on the Mariners 15-Day injured list on March 27 (retro March 24)...Brash has made six appearances with Tacoma, last throwing on Tuesday, throwing 1.0 inning, allowing two runs on three hits, with no walks or strikeouts...in his six appearances, he has allowed six runs (five earned) on nine hits, walking two and striking out five in 5.1 innings.